DuarteRodrigues/React_Beginners_Course/README.md

 }
 ```

-- import the '.css' file to the '.js' file
+- Import the '.css' file to the '.js' file
 ```js
 import './index.css';
 ```

-- complete the '.css' file
+- Complete the '.css' file

 ```css
 .booklist{